kdlrose/planck-layout/README.md

 ## issues

-- `MIDI_ADVANCED` pitches are two octaves too high.
+- `MIDI_ADVANCED` pitches are three octaves too high.
 This is too weird an issue for me to fathom.
 From looking at other Plancks configured as MIDI controllers, I guess it's unique to the rev7.
-My fix is writing `keymap.c` two octaves down, and I was always planning to add `MI_OCTU` and `MI_OCTD`.
+My fix is writing `keymap.c` as low as possible, and I was always planning to add `MI_OCTU` and `MI_OCTD`.
 It's not disastrous, but it's both inaccurate and more annoying to someone else who might need really low bass.